fuzzylogicxx/fuzzylogic/posts/2019-12-26-8-days-to-the-moon-and-back-on-bbc-iplayer.md

 Original archive footage from the Apollo programme is combined with newly shot film and cinematic CGI to create the ultimate documentary of the ultimate human adventure.
 ---

-Watching this was frankly a stunning experience - a fantastic tribute on the 50-year anniversary of the Apollo 11 mission!
+This can only be described as a stunning audiovisual experience and a fantastic tribute on the 50-year anniversary of the Apollo 11 mission!